A Convexification Approach for Small-Signal Stability Constrained Optimal Power Flow: Convex Envelopes for Park's Transform

 We use $\langle \cdot \rangle^u_M $ and $\langle \cdot \rangle^l_M $ to denote upper and lower bounds for McCormick envelope of the bilinear terms as in (\ref{eq:mcc}).

 Thus, the convex relaxations of (\ref{eq:parks}) become:

-There are two other quadratic relations needed to be imposed to ensure that SDP solution is an feasible equilibrium point.
+Two other quadratic relations need to be imposed to ensure that SDP solution is a feasible equilibrium point.
 The first one is the trigonometric equality between sine and cosine of the load angle.
 For this, we introduce the vector variables $\mathbf{U_u} \in \mathbb{R}^{n_g}$ and $\mathbf{U}_v \in \mathbb{R}^{n_g}$.
 Thus, the set of convex constraints for the trigonometric equality $u^2_i+v^2_i=1$ is:

-Here, (\ref{eq:delta2}) is the convex quadratic relaxations of the quadratic equalities between the lifting variable ($\mathbf{U}_u,\, \mathbf{U}_v$) and linear variables ($u_i,\, v_i$).
+Here, (\ref{eq:delta2}) is the convex quadratic relaxation of the quadratic equalities between the lifting variable ($\mathbf{U}_u,\, \mathbf{U}_v$) and linear variables ($u_i,\, v_i$).
 Similarly, the convex relaxation of quadratic equality between the $d-q$ axis terminal voltages ($V_d,\,V_q$) and node voltages ($V_x,\, V_y$) can be given as:

 for $i=1 \dots n_g, \, m=i+n_g,\, k= \mathcal{G}(i)$, and $l=k+n_b$.